Network Working Group R. Raymond

 theoretically get changed, but should it be allowed?
 If not, what

 can and cannot be modified?
 CODECS?
 SSRC?
 SDES?
 Fingerprints?

-This issue becomes further compounded when extensions are factored in
+This issue only gets compounded when extensions are factored in as

 2.7.
 SDP errata and bugs compatibility issues

 With the SDP baked into the browser binary, the only way SDP

 compatibility issues can be fixed is by releasing a new browser

 flaws until the browser vendors deliver the fix and the user base